jodyphelan/pathogenseq-scripts/README.md

 ## Example usage:
 To map fastq files to a reference and perform variant calling we can use the `map_call_snps_0.2.pl` script.
 This can be done either step by step using the different filtering modules individually or can be performed in one run.
-A simple directory structure and naming sceme must be followed in order for the pipeline to run correctly.
-Make a directory called `fastq` and place the reads using the naming sceme <sample-id>_1.fastq.gz <sample-id>_2.fastq.gz> for paired end reads.
+A simple directory structure and naming scheme must be followed in order for the pipeline to run correctly.
+Make a directory called `fastq` and place the reads using the naming scheme `<sample-id>_1.fastq.gz` and `<sample-id>_2.fastq.gz>` for paired end reads.
 Navigate back to the directory containing the fastq folder and you are ready to run the pipeline:<br>
 	`map_call_snps.pl all <sample> <ref> <threads> <working_dir> <storage_dir>`<br>

 | Option | Description |